-President and Mrs. Peterson have been married for 42 years.
-They have four children of their own, and were foster parents to nine children over 11 years during their time in Texas.
-Mrs. Peterson’s active involvement in the foster care movement in Georgia includes providing counsel, giving speeches, fundraising, volunteering, and advocating for foster youth.
-The Petersons’ also work with the Foster Care Support Foundation, a Roswell, Ga., agency whose primary mission is to clothe foster children all across the state.
+President and Mrs. Peterson have been married for 44 years.
+They have four children of their own and one grandson, and they were foster parents to nine children over 11 years during their time in Texas.
+Mrs. Peterson’s active involvement in the foster-care movement in Georgia includes providing counsel, giving speeches, fundraising, volunteering, and advocating for foster youth.
+The Petersons also work with the Foster Care Support Foundation, a Roswell, Georgia, agency whose primary mission is to clothe foster children all across the state.
 Her work with Georgia Tech includes managing the President’s Residence and grounds, and she enjoys making connections both internally and externally in addition to fundraising.
-She is a mentor to several students and student groups, and also enjoys learning about sustainability.
+She is a mentor to several students and student groups and also enjoys learning about sustainability.

 Mrs. Peterson loves spending time with her family.
 In her spare time, she enjoys taking walks on campus or hikes in the mountains.
 She sews many of her own clothes, and they are, of course, white and gold, black and gold, or navy and gold.
 Go Jackets!

 More Photos of First Lady Val Peterson: